 Results for "mhealth compendium"

 Mobile health (mHealth) is the use of mobile and wireless technologies to support the achievement of health objectives.
-The rapid growth in access to mobile phones and networks has opened opportunities for health programs and systems to harness these technologies to positively impact the health of Africans.

 The African Strategies for Health (ASH) project has produced six volumes of the mHealth Compendium containing 167 profiles of mobile health (mHealth) programs.
 The volumes document key mHealth resources, and describe featured programs and their results, lessons learned, and implementation challenges.
 The infographic summarizes program characteristics including locations, health areas addressed, and target end users across the series.
 For additional details, please see the mHealth Compendium series and database.